actaeon02/Data-Visualization-HTML-CSS/README.md

 ## Getting Started

-To explore the dataset and access the interactive features, simply open the index.html file in your web browser.
+To explore the dataset and access the interactive features, simply open the index.html file in your web browser or click this [LINK](https://actaeon02.github.io/Data-Visualization-HTML-CSS/).
 No additional installation or setup is required.

 ## Contribution